 The easiest way to know which candy canes are vegan is if it specifically says so on the box.
 Colours, flavour(s), and the sugar used may not be vegan, so if it doesn't specifically say vegan on the box, I'd be cautious.

-The brand I use, Wholesome Sweeteners, is not hard to find at this time of year, so have a look at your local natural food stores or in the natural section of your grocery store.
+Vegan candy canes are too not hard to find at this time of year, so have a look at your local natural food stores or in the natural section of your grocery store.
+Some brands to look for: YumEarth and Wholesome Sweeteners.

 How to Make Chocolate Peppermint Bark